-At its core, ICCH extends over a decade of ICHEC’s entrepreneurial expertise to the cultural and creative sectors combining sustainable and inclusive management, heritage and culture economics, and cultural entrepreneurship.
+At its core, ICCH extends over a decade of ICHEC’s entrepreneurial expertise to the Cultural and Creative Sectors and Industries combining sustainable and inclusive management, heritage and culture economics, and cultural entrepreneurship.

-ICCH’s work spans training, research, co-design and European collaborations that connect academia, CCIs enterprises and professionals, and policymakers.
+ICCH’s work spans training, research projects, and European collaborations that connect academia, CCIs enterprises and professionals, and policymakers.

 By bridging entrepreneurship, culture, and sustainability, the ICHEC Culture and Creative Hub builds a thriving ecosystem where creativity meets responsibility, and where cultural innovation drives lasting positive change.